panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 #### D. Reducer function

-> The *reducer* is a special pure function that accepts 2 parameters: the *current state* and an *action object*.
+> The *reducer* is a pure function that accepts 2 parameters: the *current state* and an *action object*.
 Depending on the action object, the reducer function must update the state in an immutable manner, and return the new state.

 The following reducer function supports the increase and decrease of a counter state: